muratazizov/school-analytic-bot-streamlit/ReadMe.md

-# 🏫 School Database Chatbot
+# 🤖 Database Chatbot (Azure OpenAI)

 > Powered by Azure OpenAI GPT-4o

+A general-purpose intelligent chatbot that works with any SQL Server database.
+Ask questions in natural language and get instant answers from your data.

 ## 📋 Table of Contents